 II.
-1. In what sense, then, are Christians perfect?
-This is what I shall endeavour, in the Second place, to show.
-But it should be premised, that there are several stages in Christian life, as in natural ;- some of the children of God being but new-born babes ; others having attained to more maturity.
-And accordingly St. John, in his First Epistle, (ii.
-12, &c.,) applies himself severally to those he terms little children, those he styles young men, and those whom he entitles fathers. " I write unto you, little children," saith the Apostle, " because your sins are forgiven you:" Because thus far you have attained,-being "justified freely," you "have peace with God through Jesus Christ."
-"I write unto you, young men, because ye have overcome the wicked one;" or, (as he afterwards addeth,) " because ye are strong, and the word of God abideth in you."
-Ye have guenched the fiery darts of the wicked one, the doubts and fears wherewith he disturbed your first peace; and the witness of God, that your sins are forgiven, now abideth in your heart.
-"I write unto you, fathers, because ye have known Him that is from the beginning."
-Ye have known both the Father, and the Son, and the Spirit of Christ, in your inmost soul.
-Ye are "perfect men," being grown up to "the measure of the stature of the fulness of Christ."
+1. In what sense, then, are Christians perfect This is what I shall endeavor, in the Second place, to show.
+But it should be premised, that there are several stages in Christian life, as in natural; some of the children of God being but new-born babes; others having attained to more maturity.
+And accordingly St. John, in his first Epistle, (1 John 2:12, &c.,) applies himself severally to those he terms little children, those he styles young men, and those whom he entitles fathers.
+"I write unto you, little children," saith the Apostle, "because your sins are forgiven you:" Because thus far you have attained, -- being "justified freely," you "have peace with God, through Jesus Christ."
+[Rom.
+5:1] "I write unto you, young men, because ye have overcome the wicked one;" or (as he afterwards addeth,) "because ye are strong, and the word of God abideth in you."
+[1 John 2:13, 14] Ye have quenched the fiery darts of the wicked one, [Eph.
+6:16] the doubts and fears wherewith he disturbed your first peace; and the witness of God, that your sins are forgiven, now abideth in your heart.
+"I write unto you, fathers, because ye have known him that is from the beginning."
+[1 John 2:13] Ye have known both the Father and the Son and the Spirit of Christ, in your inmost soul.
+Ye are "perfect men, being grown up to the measure of the stature of the fulness of Christ."
+[Eph.
+4:13]

-2. It is of these chiefly I speak in the latter part of this discourse: For these only are perfect Christians.
+2. It is of these chiefly I speak in the latter part of this discourse: For these only are properly Christians.
 But even babes in Christ are in such a sense perfect, or born of God, (an expression taken also in divers senses,) as, First, not to commit sin.
 If any doubt of this privilege of the sons of God, the question is not to be decided by abstract reasonings, which may be drawn out into an endless length, and leave the point just as it was before.
 Neither is it to be determined by the experience of this or that particular person.
 Many may suppose they do not commit sin, when they do; but this proves nothing either way.
 To the law and to the testimony we appeal.
 "Let God be true, and every man a liar."
-By His word will we abide, and that alone.
+[Rom.
+3:4] By his Word will we abide, and that alone.
 Hereby we ought to be judged.

-3. Now the word of God plainly declares, that even those who are justified, who are born again in the lowest sense, "do not continue in sin;" that they cannot "live any longer therein;"

-(Rom. vi.
-1, 2;) that they are "planted together in the likeness of the death" of Christ; (verse 5;) that their "old man 1s crucified with him," the body of sin being destroyed, so that henceforth they do not serve sin; that, being dead with Christ, they are free from sin; (verses 6, 7;) that they are 'dead unto sin, and alive unto God;" (verse 11;) that "sin hath no more dominion over them," who are "not under the law, but under grace;" but that these, "being free from sin, are become the servants of righteousness."
-(Verses 14, 18.)
+3. Now the Word of God plainly declares, that even those who are justified, who are born again in the lowest sense, "do not continue in sin;" that they cannot "live any longer therein;" (Rom.
+6:1, 2;) that they are "planted together in the likeness of the death" of Christ; (Rom.
+6:5;) that their "old man is crucified with him," the body of sin being destroyed, so that henceforth they do not serve sin; that being dead with Christ, they are free from sin; (Rom.
+6:6, 7;) that they are "dead unto sin, and alive unto God;" (Rom.
+6:11;) that "sin hath no more dominion over them," who are "not under the law, but under grace;" but that these, "being free from sin, are become the servants of righteousness."
+(Rom.
+6:14, 18)